Annabel Maw: Hi everyone. Thank you for joining our webinar announcing JotForm Enterprise.

 Now that I’m in the form builder, I can come to the left hand side and add different form elements.
 So I can add a first name and last name.
 I can add an email, a phone number, maybe an address.
 And then if I scroll down, I also have other options.
 If I wanted to do a short text or long text entry.
 If I wanted to have a multiple choice question.
 If I wanted to include the page break or divider.
 I have all those options right here.
 For this specific use case, we probably wouldn’t need to use any payment integrations or widgets but since we’re here, I may as well just show you what we have.

-JotForm has nearly 30 payment integrations such as Square, PayPal, Authorized.net, Stripes.
+JotForm has more than 30 payment integrations such as Square, PayPal, Authorized.net, Stripe.
 They are really reputable big name brands.
 We also have a lot more niche processors too.
 So if you scroll down, you can see that there is a wide variety of different payment processors.

 We also have a number of different widgets.
 So these are really great if you’re looking to collect e-signatures.
 If you’re looking to do specific things with your forms like create a Facebook like Box, a checklist, a YouTube video.
 The options are really limitless when it comes to the types of widgets that we have for forms.
 If you’re looking for specific integrations, you can come over here to the “Settings” tab and come down here to the “Integration” section and check out all the different types of integrations we have.
 Anything from Google Sheets to Mailchimp to Zapier, to Asana and Trello.
 It really just depends on what you’re looking for.